The student in this course will acquire the following knowledge capacities that we divide into these sections:

 V. The structure of the tax system.
-We study the structure and basic problems that plague the income tax of individuals, corporation tax, contributions to social security tax, and value-added tax and tax on inheritance and transfers inter vivos, and taxes to globalized companies.
+We study the structure and basic problems that plague the income tax of individuals, corporation tax, social security contributions, value-added tax and tax on inheritance and transfers inter vivos, and taxes to globalized companies.